Shipu/settings/README.md

 ```

 ## Use Traits
-Use `GeTraits` traits in your model.
+Use `GetSettings` traits in your model.

 ## API List
 - [all](https://github.com/shipu/settings#all)